RonaldHensbergen/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *  magnitude: logical value.
 This comes from the features.txt file, to describe if the original feature was derived as the magnitude using the Euclidean norm.
 * gyroscope: logical value.
 This comes from the features.txt file, to describe if the original feature was derived using a gyroscope.
 * value: originated from the test and train sets.
 This is the actual measured value.

+### Table groupeddata
+This table has exactly the same columns as above, except type is missing and value is the mean of the above value.